vinoothna-m/Weather-app/README.md

    cd weather-app

 Link:
-https://vinoothna.netlify.app/Check out the Working of the project.
+https://vinoothna-m.github.io/Weather-app/ Check out the Working of the project.